Tutorial - Getting Started with PCB Design

 - V, F at any time to redraw the screen to fit all objects.

-- PAGE UP and PAGE DOWN keys at any time to zoom in or out, centered on the cursor position.
-Use the mouse wheel to pan left and right.
-Hold the CTRL key down to zoom in and out with the mouse-wheel.
+- PageUp and PageDown keys at any time to zoom in or out, centered on the cursor position.
+Alternatively, use the standard Windows mouse wheel zoom and pan shortcuts.

 - Right-click or press ESC when you have finished placing a track and want to start a new one.